eterevsky/blink/README.md

 * Raspberry Pi Pico
 * Pimoroni Pico LiPo
-* Arduino Nano RP2040 Connect
+* Arduino Nano RP2040 Connect (doesn't have a LED on the same port)

 and